Long Term Care

 Long Term Care insurance pays a monthly benefit if the insured requires assistance to perform 2 of the 6 activities of daily living or suffers an organic cognitive impairment which results in a need for constant supervision.

 Benefits are payable if care is received in a facility.
 Some carriers include coverage for home care, or allow you to add it on.

 Benefits can be payable for life depending on the benefit period chosen.

 Care must be received in Canada or the United States in order to receive benefits.

 Long Term Care insurance can be difficult to qualify for medically as the carriers do not issue policies with additional exclusions.
 There are insurance plans that can be easier to obtain if insurability is a concern.

-Long Term Care Insurance Plans:
+RBC Long Term Care Conversion Plan:

 Click here to learn about how your RBC disability policy can be converted to Long Term Care insurance.